Unconsciousness is when a person is unable to respond to people and activities. Doctors often call this a coma or being in a comatose state.

 Unconsciousness or any other sudden change in mental status must be treated as a medical emergency.

-Brief unconsciousness (or fainting) is often caused by dehydration, low blood sugar, or temporary low blood pressure.
-However, it can also be caused by serious heart or nervous system problems.
-Your doctor will determine if you need tests.
+Brief unconsciousness (or fainting) is often a result from dehydration, low blood sugar, or temporary low blood pressure.
+It can also be caused by serious heart or nervous system problems.
+A doctor will determine if the affected person needs tests.

 Other causes of fainting include straining during a bowel movement (vasovagal syncope), coughing very hard, or breathing very fast (hyperventilating).